-The BAC Writing and Learning Resource Center (LRC) provides a variety of academic support services for all students.
+The BAC Writing and Learning Resource Center (LRC) provides a variety of academic support services.
+You must be a current BAC student, faculty, or staff member to receive tutoring.
 Tutors are fellow students, alumni, or specially hired professionals knowledgeable in their relevant subject matter.
 We are located on the first floor of the 320 Newbury St building, and can be reached at 617-585-0174, or by emailing email@example.com, or firstname.lastname@example.org.

 We offer two types of tutoring: